-Often pets become an issue when you separate.
+Often pets become an issue when you separate or divorce in DC.

 - Who will be responsible for daily walks, feeding, vet bills, making health decisions, etc.?